Welcome to BarronsRegents.com! This tutorial will show you how to get

 Teacher assigned exams are those made by teachers for online classes they've created.

-These exams usually have a due date, so check back often to see if you have
+These exams always have a Due Date, so check back often to see if you have

 any waiting for you.